BuilderIO/mitosis/e2e/e2e-react/README.md

 # E2E test harness for React

-"Yarn workspaces" uses its understanding of the build graph in a limited way, so to recompile and run just this set of E2E tests, you can run these commands at the project root:
+"pnpm workspaces" uses its understanding of the build graph in a limited way, so to recompile and run just this set of E2E tests, you can run these commands at the project root: